immerjs/immer/readme.md

 ## Supported object types

-Plain objects, arrays, and `Map` objects are always drafted by Immer.
+Plain objects, arrays, `Map` and `Set` objects are always drafted by Immer.

 Every other object must use the `immerable` symbol to mark itself as compatible with Immer.
 When one of these objects is mutated within a producer, its prototype is preserved between copies.